Gretna, Nebraska: Education

 The city's education system dates back to 1898 with the construction of the first school building.
 The schoolhouse underwent renovations in 1908, and in 1936, when a gym was added.
 The Gretna Public Schools District was majorly consolidated in 1958 when it reached its present size of 70 square miles.
-Gretna Public Schools consists of seven elementary schools, three middle schools, and two high schools.
+Gretna Public Schools consists of eight elementary schools, three middle schools, and two high schools.
 Schools include: